ADACS-Australia/OzSTAR-User-Guide/docs/source/1-getting_started/Accounts.rst

 Overview
 --------

-Accounts are available to Swinburne staff and students.
-Also to anyone working in the field of astronomy and space sciences and based at a publicly funded research institution within Australia.
+Accounts are available free of charge to Swinburne staff and students, and anyone working in the field of astronomy and space sciences and based at a publicly funded research institution within Australia.
 Every account must be linked to at least one project, whether that be a general access project that defines a research group or a project approved through a merit allocation scheme.
 International collaborators on approved projects may also apply for accounts but cannot be the lead on a research project.

 Manage your account
 --------------------

-If you already have an OzSTAR account and would like to update your contact details, reset your password, etc. you can go directly to the account management portal (`supercomputing.swin.edu.au/account-management <https://supercomputing.swin.edu.au/account-management/>`_).
+If you already have an account and would like to update your contact details, reset your password, etc. you can go directly to the account management portal (`supercomputing.swin.edu.au/account-management <https://supercomputing.swin.edu.au/account-management/>`_).
+Please note that OzSTAR accounts are completely separate to Swinburne logins.

 Getting a new account
 -----------------------------------